 How do you file and pay the Cultivation Tax?

-The Cultivation tax is a part of the Cannabis Excise Tax return.
-Cultivators themselves (unless they are also distributors) cannot file and pay Excise and Cultivation taxes.
-The cultivator must pay the tax to the distributor, and the distributor must remit this tax to the CDTFA.
+The cultivator cannot directly pay the tax to the CDTFA.
+The cultivator pays the money to the distributor, and it is the responsibility of the distributor to remit this tax to the CDTFA.
 If the cultivator sells raw products to the manufacturer, the manufacturer collects the tax and then remits it to the distributor.
-Only distributors can file and pay Excise and Cultivation tax returns.

-- The distributor is unable to collect the tax.
-Some of the producers are not aware of the tax and simply refuse to pay.
+The distributor cannot collect the tax.
+Some producers are not aware of the tax and simply refuse to pay.
 Or, sometimes, the supply chain has two distributors, and the first distributor has already paid the tax.
 When this happens, the second distributor is usually left without any explanation.
 Good luck explaining to the CDTFA that someone else paid this tax, but you don’t know who and when.

-- The cultivator presents the cultivation tax as a discount on the invoice.
+The cultivator presents the cultivation tax as a discount on the invoice.
+To me, this is an unfair cannabis accounting practice.
+The cultivator sneaks this tax on the invoice as a discount with little explaining.
 For example, Joe sells Chris 10 pounds of bulk flower for $23,000.
 Ideally, during the transaction, Joe is required to remit Chris the cultivation tax for these ten pounds, but Joe does not give any cash.
 Instead, Joe offers Chris a discount of $1,540 and names it Cultivation Tax.
 Chris pays $21,460 and walks away thinking that he got a great deal.
 Naïve Chris does not know that he is now on the hook for the cultivation tax.
 That $1,540 was not a discount; it was the cultivator’s way of shifting his cultivation tax liability.
-Now Chris must pay $1,540 of cultivation tax out of his pocket.
+Now Chris must pay $1,540 of the tax out of his pocket.